 4/ Choose the “Reflect” option built into every post

-Finally, from the Kinderloop feed, on any post you’ve created you can select the “Reflect” option from the options at the bottom right.
+From the Kinderloop feed, on any post you’ve created you can select the “Reflect” option from the options at the bottom right.
 Choosing the “Reflect” option will push you to create a new post (with added custom “Reflection” image that you can choose to keep or delete).
 You can then choose who to assign the post to (possibly the group you set-up), add wording, images and any learning tags (you may choose to add your “Critical Reflection” learning tag discussed above).
 Once all the elements are included you select “Send to Group” (or “Send to Child”/ “Internal Post”) and your critical reflection post will be saved onto your feed under today’s date.
 It can then be searched for at a future date via the date, the group/child you assigned, or the learning tag.

 Hopefully these ideas give you a solid starting point for creating critical reflections within Kinderloop – and it will no longer be a task you considering overwhelming or wish to delay.